Grey crowned crane standing among tall grass

 3. Take a dip in Kikuletwa Hot Springs

-Cost: $95 per person (includes private guide, entrance fee, packed lunch and bottled water)
+• Cost: US$95 per person or US$150 if only you (includes private guide, entrance fee, packed lunch and bottled water)

 Swimming in the Kikuletwa Hot Spring is definitely one of the best things to do in Kilimanjaro region – and certainly the most relaxing!
 The hot spring (also known as Chemka Hot Springs for the nearby campsite) is encircled by trees, giving you a sense of being tucked away from the world and its demands.